 What do you do when you feel incredibly sleepy during work hours?
 Each person has a different method of waking up, such as splashing their faces with water or consuming energy drinks.
 If possible, we recommend that you take a power nap instead of putting up with sleepiness.
-Effective naps can improve our productivity.
+Effective power naps can improve our productivity.
 At the same time, how we take our power nap also matters, as we must avoid sleep inertia.
 Let us introduce you to the 3 keys to the most effective power nap for increased productivity.

 ‘Sleep Inertia’ May Be Blocking Your Sleep

-3 Keys to the Best Power Nap
+3 Keys to the Most Effective Power Nap

 1. Keep Naps Within 20 Minutes or Less